 Understanding the world through mathematics

-It can also predict profits, how ideas spread, and how previously endangered animals might repopulate.
-Math is a powerful tool for global understanding and communication.
+It can also predict profits, how ideas spread, and how previously endangered animals might repopulate. mathematics is a powerful tool for global understanding and communication.
 Using it, students can make sense of the world and solve complex and real problems.
-Rethinking math in a global context offers students a twist on the typical content that makes the math itself more applicable and meaningful for students.
+Rethinking mathematics in a global context offers students a twist on the typical content that makes the mathematics itself more applicable and meaningful for students.

 For instance, learners will find little relevance in solving a word problem in Europe using kilometers instead of miles when instruments already convert the numbers easily.
 It doesn’t contribute to a complex understanding of the world.

 Mathematics is often studied as pure science but is typically applied to other disciplines, extending well beyond physics and engineering.
 For instance, studying exponential growth and decay (the rate at which things grow and die) within the context of population growth, the spread of disease, or water contamination, is meaningful.

 It not only gives students a real-world context in which to use the mathematics, but helps them understand global phenomena – they may hear about a disease spreading in India, but can’t make the connection without understanding how fast something like cholera can spread in a dense population.

 In fact, adding a study of growth and decay to lower level algebra – it’s most often found in algebra II – may give more students a chance to study it in the global context than if it’s reserved for the upper-level mathematics that not all students take